webprofusion/certify-docs/docs/dns/providers/certifydns.md

 If the error in the app is `NXDOMAIN for _acme-challenge...` , the Certificate Authority has been unable to find or follow the CNAME you have configured in your DNS.
 You should review your DNS records to ensure you have created the required CNAME record.

 Cloudflare users: If you have Universal SSL configured for your domain in Cloudflare, this will result in *hidden* TXT records being created for your domain and subdomain (called _acme-challenge.yourdomain.com).
-This will directly conflict with the CNAME record you need to create for Certify DNS to work.
+This will directly conflict with the CNAME record you need to create for *Certify DNS* to work.
 You should either disable Universal SSL in Cloudflare or contact Cloudflare for other solutions.

+A common source of confusion is the difference between your *Certify DNS* license key and your *Certify Certificate Manager* license key.
+Each one is unique and specific to the product type.

 ## Sharing CNAME registrations across multiple machines
-If you need to have multiple machines fetch certificates for the same domain (such as a wildcard cert) you will find that your CNAME record needs to be the same Certify DNS pointer, which in turn means you need to share the Certify DNS registration config across each machine.
+If you need to have multiple machines fetch certificates for the same domain (such as a wildcard cert) you will find that your CNAME record needs to be the same *Certify DNS* pointer, which in turn means you need to share the Certify DNS registration config across each machine.
 To do this, copy the respective config file from C:\ProgramData\certify\certifydns\ (or acme-dns on managed certificates configured using older versions) on one machine all of to the other machines (into C:\ProgramData\certify\certifydns\).
-Thereafter their renewals will all use the same Certify DNS registration for that domain.
+Thereafter their renewals will all use the same *Certify DNS* registration for that domain.

-## Migrating from acme-dns to Certify DNS or vice-versa
+## Migrating from acme-dns to *Certify DNS* or vice-versa
-To switch from acme-dns to Certify DNS, first delete the respective domain config from C:\ProgramData\certify\acmedns and switch the DNS provider to Certify DNS.
+To switch from acme-dns to *Certify DNS*, first delete the respective domain config from C:\ProgramData\certify\acmedns and switch the DNS provider to *Certify DNS*.
 Perform a normal renewal - the first renewal will prompt for a CNAME record to be updated pointing to the service.
 You can also check the log for this managed certificate and find the new CNAME value you need to populate.
 Thereafter you can then renew normally.

 ## Securing Issuance
 Delegating DNS validation to an external service theoretically allows the service to complete validation for certificates on your domain.
 To guard against issuance by a different account some CAs implement the CAA extensions for RFC8657 https://datatracker.ietf.org/doc/html/rfc8657